avcordaro/calculator-app/README.md

 # Calculator App
 A calculator simple program which parses infix expressions (by evaluating it as a postfix expression, a.k.a.
 Reverse Polish Notation).
 Includes with a graphical user interface, but can also be run in text-based mode on the command line.

-Operators supported: Add, Subtract, Multiply and Divide (also supports decimal points).
+Operators supported: Add, Subtract, Multiply and Divide (also supports decimal points and previous answer as input).

 This program was developed using Test-Driven-Development in Eclipse, with the JUnit4 testing framework.
 All Java source code adheres to the Google coding standards.
 Uses the MVC Architectural design pattern.